ic-Solutions/leopride/_posts/2020-04-15-ready-for-neet.md

 ## Do you doubt an effective contribution and involvement from your end?

 If you doubt your efficiency and effectiveness in terms of involvement.
 You&#39;re not alone.
-With their hectic schedules, it is almost impossible for every parent to sufficiently contributes to the cause.
+With hectic schedules, it is almost impossible for every parent to sufficiently contribute to the cause.

 In a colossal country like India, it is not easy to research about each and every college.
 In many cases, it is also necessary to visit the colleges to get a better understanding.
 But the amount of time and finances that you will have to put in to get a better understanding of the colleges is downright insane.